 - Cutting costs accordingly to the other 14 tips listed below.

 An amount of money dedicated to the project is usually not the main issue.
 At the end of this post, I’ll share outdoor kitchen options for $1,000, $3,000, $5,000, and $10,000.
-But let’s start with 17 tips for reducing outdoor kitchen costs.
+But let’s start with 17 tips for reducing outdoor kitchen costs and 18 outdoor kitchens on budget plans.

 Building an outdoor kitchen on a budget can be a difficult task.
-An outdoor kitchen is a luxurious addition; therefore, its budget is usually pretty hefty.
+An outdoor kitchen is most often a luxurious addition.
 As Homeadvisor.com states, an average nationwide budget for an outdoor kitchen is $13,117.
 The typical range is $4,925 – $21 320.
-The truth is an outdoor kitchen can be built at any price, from a couple of hundred to $100,000.

 The price depends on multiple factors, like size, location, finishes, covering, and appliances.
 The list below presents the best tips & tricks that allow cutting costs of an outdoor kitchen: